ryvius92/interesting-but-short-routes-in-a-city/README.md

 ## How to use

-Insert your mapzen free key inside the codE (html file) where the routes are initialized.
+Insert your mapzen free key inside the code (html file) where the routes are initialized.

 ```
 router: L.Routing.mapzen('mapzen_key', {costing:'pedestrian'})